sergiocastelani/growdev-pokemon-api-frontend/README.md

-Frontend project integrating with official Pokemon API
+Frontend project for third-party Pokemon API.

+Focused on the usage of Redux and Async Thunk.